fusionjs/fusionjs.github.io/documentation/docs/getting-started/framework-comparison.md

 ### React

 [React](https://reactjs.org/) is a popular and mature library developed by Facebook for implementing component-based UIs.
 Fusion.js can be used seamlessly with React: JSX, ES2017, hot module reloading, server-side rendering, etc. all work out of the box.
-In addition, the Fusion.js core is view-layer agnostic and we are planning on adding plugins for Preact in the future.
+In addition, the Fusion.js core is view-layer agnostic and can be used with different view libraries as well.

 Through plugins, Fusion.js provides various extra features on top of vanilla React: it provides an easy way to do code splitting, it supports async server-side rendering, it allows plugins to automatically install providers when needed, etc.

 #### create-react-app

-[create-react-app](https://github.com/facebookincubator/create-react-app) is a CLI that scaffolds a React project, as well as configure Webpack, Babel, Eslint, Jest, etc. There are some things it doesn't support out of the box (most notably, [server rendering and hot reloading of components](https://github.com/facebookincubator/create-react-app#limitations)), but it provides the ability to "eject", so you can use it as a boilerplate generator and customize the build workflow from there.
+[create-react-app](https://github.com/facebookincubator/create-react-app) is a CLI that scaffolds a React project, as well as configure Webpack, Babel, Eslint, Jest, etc. There are some things it doesn't support out of the box (most notably, server rendering and hot reloading of components), but it provides the ability to "eject", so you can use it as a boilerplate generator and customize the build workflow from there.

 Fusion.js is similar to create-react-app in the sense that it provides a Webpack/Babel setup, but in addition to that, it provides higher level tools like server-side rendering, more powerful code splitting and fully integrated hot reloading.
 Fusion.js also provides a modern HTTP server API (through [Koa](http://koajs.com/)) and an universal code environment.